-The Home Energy Score is similar to a vehicle's mile-per-gallon rating.
+The Home Energy Score is similar to a vehicle's miles-per-gallon rating.
 The Home Energy Score allows homeowners to compare the energy performance of their homes to other homes nationwide.
 It also provides homeowners with suggestions for improving their homes' efficiency.

 Roll over the Score to learn more.